nickb1125/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/ccber/update2.md

 -bee species to plant families, genera, and species

 We needed to explore these varying levels of specialization with the Apidae, Andrenidae, and Halictidae bee families.

+## Week 7

+After last weeks discussion of targeting different levels of specialization for bees, we were able to further explore these different levels.
+Specifically, we found heatmaps to be a great way of finding interactions at different levels that are significant.
+While the heatmaps enabled us to identify particularly interesting plant bee relationships, and also gave us a quick and general way to identify specialists/generalists, we found that comparing these relationships was hard to quantify using heatmaps.
+By using bar plots to better study and quantify the differences between relationships we had found, we were able to look into various levels of species interaction in a much more informatve context.